DWWA judge profile: Cristina Alcalá - Decanter

 Cristina Alcalá

-Cristina Alcalá is a qualified sommelier, wine consultant and taster based in Spain.
-Holding degrees in sociology, human resources, a master’s in viticulture and enology, and a sommelier diploma, Alcalá is the director of 5 Senses Wine magazine.
+Cristina Alcalá is a qualified sommelier, wine consultant, and taster based in Spain.
+She holds degrees in sociology, human resources, winemaking and viticulture.

-She is a regular columnist for El Pais and other Spanish specialist publications, and was editor of Opuswine (Vinum-MiVino).
-Since 2005, she has been the wine expert on Radio Nacional de España and has also published two books on wine.
+After 15 years as a communicator (director of Vinum and MiVino magazines, wine expert on Radio Nacional de España, regular columnist for El País and other Spanish specialist publications), she was the general manager of the Appellation of Origen Ribeiro (Galicia).
+She also published two books about wine.

-Alcalá has also developed wine education programs for academic institutions and hospitality sector professionals.
-She lectures as a journalist and wine expert and is technical director of Iberwine, a wine fair which takes place in Spain and Miami.
-Alcalá was first a DWWA judge in 2009.

 Follow Cristina on Twitter @alcalacristina